akashSharma135/musicApi/README.md

 ### Here we have: ###

-Markup : * An assignment app where user can GET all the assignments in a single view and POST the assignment.
+* An assignment app where user can GET all the assignments in a single view and POST the assignment.

-Markup : * To 'register' a user or to 'login' a user we have used rest_auth and all_auth.
+* To 'register' a user or to 'login' a user we have used rest_auth and all_auth.

 ## Initial Project Setup ##